 Many choose to make a real change and teach English abroad for a year to just take it all in and have an adventure.
 A chance to get out of the rut and give life a new direction.
 Thousands and thousands choose Asia to scratch that itch.
 And of the many possible destinations there are to teach overseas, Japan has its own unique allure for those who wish to immerse themselves in a truly unique culture.
 Year after year Japan hits the top of the list for overseas job opportunities to teach English.

-If you are thinking of making the big jump to find English teaching jobs in Japan then there are quite a few options available to you.
+Overseas job opportunities and making the big jump to find English teaching jobs isn't the easiest decision.
+But if you are looking to teach English abroad then you should know that there are quite a few options available to you.
 In this article we will write from the prospective of someone who has little or no ESL teaching experience and has a 4 year college degree.

 The first stop on this train is working in a public school as an Assistant Language Teacher more commonly referred to an an ALT.
 Like it says you will fill the roll as an assistant in general.
 (Although I have heard of some ALT's who have a lot of control in the classroom, it is quite rare).
 Working hours fall in the 8:00 to 4:00 range.
-Of course proper attire is required.
+Usually proper attire is required but it depends on the school.
+Some are slack and some are not.
 Student numbers are large 25 students to as many as 40.

 These teachers are employed at elementary, junior high schools and high schools throughout Japan.
 In elementary school settings it is often said that the ALT has more say in how the class flows whereas in junior high school the JTE pretty much runs the ship.

 You will be able to enjoy the summer holidays as you share the same schedule as your students.
-So you have less actual contact hours then teachers who work in the English conversation area.
+So you have less actual contact hours then teachers who work in the English conversation area or eikaiwa.